yxlin/yxlin.github.io/_docs/cognitive-model/lba3.md

 order: 7
 ---

-> The author has striven to minimize the number of errors, but no guarantee is made as to accuracy
+> We have striven to minimize the number of errors.
+However, we canot
-> of the contents of this note.
+> guarantee the note is 100% accurate.

 This is a note for fitting 3-accumulator LBA model.